literally1984bygeorgeorwell/cse15l-lab-reports/researching_commands.md

 ![SIDs](images/researching_commands/extract_powerful.png)

 ## Time Parameters
 `find`, however, is much more powerful than simple filename matches.
 In fact, `find` can match by various metadata values, including creation and modification time.
-Due to the nature of these options, they are most typically used in incidence response or other metatasks involving analyzing system usage (for example, determining which files a hacker has read or listing out all files that have not been updated in a long time).
+Due to the nature of these options, they are most typically used in incident response or other metatasks involving analyzing system usage (for example, determining which files a hacker has read or listing out all files that have not been updated in a long time).
 Nonetheless, they are still incredibly useful options and should be learned.

 I was unable to deliberately construct an example directory for these examples, since messing with file metadata is a bit too much work for a lab report.
 As such, I do not have a reference directory tree available.